-This column contains a list of files that the debugged application refers to.
+This column contains a list of files referred to by the debugged application.
 This column is not shown in Hierarchy view.

 - Debug pathname

-This column shows the path for the file.
-The pathname comes from the debug information of the application.
-This path might be invalid because it refers to the original source file at compilation time.
+This column shows the path for the respective file taken from the debug information of the application.
+This path might be invalid as it refers to the original source file at compilation time.
 The debug pathname can be absolute or relative to the executable.

 - Actual pathname

 This column contains the path Model Debugger actually uses to locate the file.
-You can set the path by double clicking a row or selecting a row and clicking Open File.
-The File Open dialog box enables selecting the source file.
+If the last column is empty or contains an invalid path, the path can be set by double-clicking a row or selecting a row and clicking Open File.
+The File Open dialog box displays to enable selecting the source file.
 After selecting the file, the file is opened in the debugger.

 Find Source File dialog box

-Click Properties to display the File Properties dialog box for the selected file.
-You can also use the Find File button in the File Properties dialog box to locate the file.
+Click on Properties to display the File Properties dialog box for the selected file.
+You can also use the Find File button on the File Properties dialog box to locate the file.